teamapp-ai/teamapp-ai.github.io/repeating-tasks.md

 ## **actionable intelligence**

-Let's consider 50 teams that average 20 tasks that you want to measure per day across customer service, operations, OH&S, administration and finance.
+Let say you have 50 teams that average 20 tasks per day across customer service, operations, OH&S, administration and finance.

-That equals **1,000 tasks per day, 365,000 per year and in 3 years that's a huge 1.1 million** tasks that you have said are important for the business and your teams to focus on.
+That is **1,000** tasks per day, **365,000** tasks per year.
+In 3 years that's **1.1 million** tasks.

 But that's just the beginning.
 Can you imagine the power of overlaying these performance insights against data from sales, customer experience, resourcing and employee satisfaction?

-Not only can you run the business better with actionable intelligence, you can elevate the performance of every team whilst de-risking the business and increasing its value.
+Not only can you run the business better with actionable intelligence, you can elevate the performance of every team whilst derisking the business and increasing its value.

 ## **artificial intelligence**

 There are many ways AI can make our clients' lives easier.

-We are developing AI features to proactively assist clients in decision making and elevating the team performance.
+\#team are developing AI features to proactively assist clients in decision making and elevating the team performance.

-In the meantime, having a live photo gallery that can be quickly filtered by the tasks, teams and locations each manager is interested in, is significantly better than using email or having your cluster or area managers physically driving to physically inspect.
+In the meantime, having a live photo gallery that can be quickly filtered by the tasks, teams and locations each manager is interested in, is significantly better than using email or having your cluster or area managers physically drive to a site to inspect.

 ## **millennials**